 - Undertaking biopsies and removing lesions/tumors

-In general, laser treatments follow much the same format as traditional dental treatments.
-From a patient’s perspective, the only difference is that they will generally have to wear protective eyeglasses.
-Laser dentistry is, however, generally faster than traditional dentistry and may require fewer visits to get the same result.
+In general, laser treatments follow the same format as traditional dental treatments.
+The only difference is that they will generally have to wear protective eyeglasses from a patient’s perspective.
+However, laser dentistry is usually faster than traditional dentistry and may require fewer visits to get the same result.

-For some people, the single, biggest benefit of laser dentistry is that it can take away the need for the hated drill.
+For some people, the single, most significant benefit of laser dentistry is that it can take away the need for the hated dental drill.
 You may still need an anesthetic (and a sedative if you’re anxious), but you may receive a lower dose.
-This means you are likely to recover from the effects more quickly.
-You will also be spared the vibration and noise of a traditional dental drill.
+The lower dose means you are likely to recover from the effects more quickly.
+Your dentist will also spare you the vibration and noise of a traditional dental drill.

-For others, the key benefit of laser dentistry is that the laser seals the tissue as soon as it has been cut.
-This means that there is much less bleeding and hence usually less need for sutures.
+For others, the critical benefit of laser dentistry is that the laser seals the tissue as soon as it has been cut.
+The seal means much less bleeding and usually less need for sutures.
 Patients who dislike blood may find laser dentistry much less traumatic than traditional dentistry.
 All patients will find that their overall recovery time is shortened.

-The last major benefit of laser dentistry is that the lasers sterilize your mouth as they work.
-This means that there is a much lower chance of infection.
+The last significant benefit of laser dentistry is that the lasers sterilize your mouth as they work.
+Sterilization means that there is a much lower chance of infection.
 This chance is reduced even further because surgical wounds are closed so quickly.
-It is, however, still very important to follow your dentist’s aftercare instructions.
+It is, however, still essential to follow your dentist’s aftercare instructions.

 We believe that all patients will benefit from laser dentistry when needing dental treatment.
 If you would like to learn more about how laser dentistry can benefit you, specifically, please give our office a call.
 Our dental professionals here at Aspen Dental are eager to help you experience high-quality dental care.